 The inspection results must be submitted to the accreditation authority and PMA.
 If irregularities are found, the CA must submit a report to the accreditation authority and PMA as to any action the CA will take in response to the inspection report.
-Where a CA fails to take appropriate action in response to the inspection authority may:
+Where a CA fails to take appropriate action in response to the inspection report, the accreditation authority may:

-- indicate the irregularities, but allow the CA to continue operations until the next programmed inspection; or - allow the CA to continue operations for a maximum of thirty days pending correction of any problems prior to revocation; or - downgrade the assurance level of any cross-certificates; or - revoke the CA's certificate.
+- indicate the irregularities, but allow the CA to continue operations until the next programmed inspection; or - allow the CA to continue operations for a maximum of ninety days pending correction of any problems prior to revocation; or - revoke the CA's certificate.

-Where the accreditation authority fails to take any action, the PMA may:
+Where the accreditation authority fails to take any action, the PMA may revoke the CA's cross-certificate with the CCF.

-- downgrade the assurance level of the cross-certificate with the CCF; or - revoke the CA's cross certificate with the CCF.